Egg and Chickpea Patties

 - In a large bowl, mash the chickpeas with a fork until mostly smooth but with some texture remaining.

-- Add grated zucchini, carrot, chopped onion, minced garlic, eggs, chickpea flour, cumin, salt, and pepper.
+- Add grated zucchini, carrot, onion, garlic, eggs, chickpea flour, cumin, salt, and pepper.
 Mix well until a thick batter forms.
 If too wet, add a bit more chickpea flour.

 - Heat olive oil in a non-stick skillet over medium heat.
 Scoop ¼ cup portions and flatten into patties about 1cm thick.
-Cook 3–4 patties at a time for 3–4 minutes per side until golden and firm.
+Cook 3–4 minutes per side until golden and firm.

-- Drain on paper towels.
-Serve warm with a yogurt dip or green salad.
+- Drain briefly on paper towels and serve warm with yogurt dip or a crisp green salad.

 Notes